 Stock management is managing your product inventory.
 You don’t need a fancy POS or stock management software in the beginning.
 However, the first thing you might want to figure out is how you’re going to keep your stock.
 Do you have a warehouse to store it in or will you buy the product when an order comes?

 Once you’re done with the product selection and stock management, the next step is the fulfilment or shipment.
-When you opt for the fulfilment model it usually means you don’t have to ship the product, but instead, a third-party online store ships your product from their warehouse.
+When you opt for the 3PL fulfillment company it usually means you don’t have to ship the product, but instead, a third-party online store ships your product from their warehouse.
 On the other hand, when you don’t work with any major e-commerce platform and, instead, sell products through your website, you’d have to manage the shipment yourself.
 You would be better off striking a deal with a courier company that offers lower charges to you as compared to walk-in customers.

 5. Website Development

 E-commerce website development is one of the pillars of launching an e-commerce business.
 You may want to hire a full-time developer to launch your website or work with a freelance web developer if you have some know-hows of website development.
 You may also want to check out e-commerce platforms that help you launch your online store within minutes.

 These were some fundamental areas to think through before you hop on the e-commerce train and journey ahead.
 You might also want to consider incorporating some of the latest web design trends before you set out full swing with your web development projects.